 In order to accomplish this, the two entities should be clearly identified.
 It is important to note if an agreement is between a subsidiary or a different branch of a company.
 The entities as well as the main contacts at those businesses should be identified.

-It will also include how profits will be shared or what compensation each will receive as a result of the responsibilities and duties agreed to.
 This should be very clearly outlined, and the wording should be clear and concise so that there are no misunderstandings or disagreements.